 The ultimate goal on TikTok is to create viral content.
 Generally speaking, a surge of attention almost always equates to a spike in sales—whether it’s a quick, temporary pop or a sustained boost in your numbers.

 If you’re lucky, you’ll be able to go viral thanks to some coveted user-generated content (UCG).
 This is where a user creates content that includes your brand or products.
 You can encourage customers to post UGC with incentives like discounts and other perks.

 A great example of UGC is the story of catnip product Cat Crack: a video a user posted of their cat going crazy over the product gained more than 20 million views.
 According to Junglescout, Cat Crack sold more than 2,000 units in two days because of the post.

 🎵 Read more: TikTok Trends: The Ones To Watch

 3. Set up TikTok Shop to sell directly to fans

 If you run an online store, consider adding TikTok as a sales channel.
 Many social media platforms offer ecommerce features, and TikTok is no exception.
-As a business account, you can apply to TikTok Shop and get features like a shopping tab on your profile, live shopping, and paid advertising.
+As a business account, you can apply to set up a TikTok Shop and access features like a profile shopping tab, live shopping, and paid advertising.

 Creating video shopping ads lets you insert product links directly into engaging content.
 This makes it an effective ecommerce tool.
 Your ecommerce brand benefits from setting up a TikTok store because of the way the social media platform has become a destination for product discovery and the genesis of trending products.